 - Creek chubs (Semotilus atromaculatus)

-If you have any questions about the proper setup for betta fish, have had experience keeping turtles, or have experience keeping fish in a turtle tank, don’t hesitate to leave a comment below!
+If you have questions about the proper setup for betta fish, have had experience keeping turtles, or have experience keeping fish in a turtle tank, don’t hesitate to leave a comment below!